SupaxInc/data-structure-and-algorithms/README.md

     **Unique uses:**

     - Pretends a list is a linked list by using the indices as pointers
+        - Treating it as a linked list only works because each integer is in the range of 1 to n inclusive.
+Where n is the length of nums array.
     - **Solution:**
         - Step 1: Detect if there’s a cycle
             - A cycle tells us that there was a duplicate somewhere